microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_msbuild_install.md

 ### DEPENDENT_PKGCONFIG

-Lookup dependencies via `pkg-config`.
-Will add all required build flags (includes/defintions/libraries) to the properties of the build
+A list of `pkg-config` dependencies to add to the build.
+This adds all required build flags (includes/definitions/libraries) to the build properties.

 ### ADDITIONAL_LIBS